 Your car is full of round cup holders.
 Use them to your advantage!
 Take cylinder tissue containers and upcycle and refill them.
 Place them around the car to hold tissues (obviously), plastic sacks, and trash bags.

-Next time you’re coming home from a muddy soccer game, easily pull out a garbage bag from your tissue containers and drop in the wet shoes!
+Next time you’re coming home from a muddy soccer game, easily pull out a garbage bag from your tissue boxes and drop in the wet shoes!
 No more mess in your car and no searching under the seats in hopes of a stray grocery sack.

 7. Organize the Console and Glove Box